OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-01.md

 ## Hebrews 1:11

-> They will perish, but You remain;
+> They will pass away, but You remain;
-> they will all wear out like a garment.
+> they will all age like clothing.

 ## Hebrews 1:12

-> You will roll them up like a robe;
+> You will fold them up like a cloak;
-> like a garment, they will be changed.
+> like clothing, they will be altered.
-> But You remain the same,
+> But You remain unchanged,
 > and Your years will never end.”

 ## Hebrews 1:13